javascript-tutorial/server/README.md

 > NODE_LANG=zh npm run gulp -- engine:koa:tutorial:figuresTranslate --image try-catch-flow.svg
 > ```

+Read on for more advanced options and troubleshooting.

 ## Positioning

+> For the positioning to work, sure you have installed [ImageMagick](https://imagemagick.org/script/download.php) mentioned in the [installation](#installation) step.

 By default, the translated string replaces the original one, starting in exactly the same place of the image.